CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ##
     ## Number of Fisher Scoring iterations: 5

-However, because the distribution is not what one has to use, it returned incorrect standard errors.
-Therefore, as adviced by Naimi and Whitcomb (2020), one has to use the robust sandwich variance estimator using the `sandwich` package, as follows:
+However, because the distribution is not really what one has to use (see Huang, 2021), although the $\Beta$ estimate is correct, standard errors are not, that can lead to typpe II errors (Huang, 2021) Therefore, as adviced by Naimi and Whitcomb (2020), we have to use the so-called robust sandwich variance estimator by using the `sandwich` package, as follows:

 ``` r
 se <- sqrt(sandwich(model4)[2,2]); se